amrvac/amrvac/doc/amrvacusr.md

 customize its `mod_usr.t` or `mod_usr.f` file to get started.
 To create a normal Fortran file from `mod_usr.t`, you can type `make mod_usr.f`.
 Specify other user routines, for a list see mod_usr_methods.t
-WARNING: If you have compiled your code in n dimension, e.g., -d=3, and want switch to another dimension with the same mod_usr.t file, e.g., -d=2, You need to remove the mod_usr.f file before make to compile because the mod_usr.f will not be updated if mod_usr.t is not changed or touched and it will remain in the n-dimension form.

 # Structure of mod_usr.t {#user_structure}